 I have now been juicing for about four and a half months (see here).
 This has been going very well, but lately I have been thinking about some alternatives to juicing for breakfast.
 That was why I was really happy to receive an invite from Jennifer Robertson to join her raw food class in Bangkok.
 Two of her courses caught my attention, “Breakfast” and “Thai”.
 But, as I had been looking for an alternative to my first meal of the day I decided to join her for the former class.
 Jennifer taught us how to make non-dairy nut milks, crunchy raw cereals with a long shelf-life, non-dairy fermented yogurt, a healthy pudding and the highlight, a pancake that hadn’t been cooked.

 Before I attended the class, Jennifer sent me a form with various questions.
 One of them was “What percentage of your daily diet would you say consists of raw food?”.
 I hadn’t really thought about it before, but I only have one cooked meal on average.
 I usually have a vegetable juice for breakfast, a normal meal for lunch and a smoothie in the evening.
+This doesn’t include my vitamins/supplements regime where I used to get free shipping to all destinations whenever I travelled, and has been a part of my routine so long that I didn’t even remember to account for it.
 I guess you could say that more than 70% of my food intake is raw.
 So, what is really meant by “raw food”?
 According to Jennifer, the term describes the use of plant-based nutrition sources including fruits, vegetables, grains, nuts and seeds to produce meals with a high nutritional value.
 As very little heat is used in preparation for these meals, most of the vitamins, minerals and enzymes are retained.
 Best of all, no colouring, flavouring and certainly no preservatives.

 Jennifer’s classes take place in her spacious apartment on Soi Chidlom.
 Class sizes are limited to no more than ten people.
 When we arrived we were given an information pack about raw food and also the recipes for the food that was going to be prepared.
 Unlike Thai cooking classes that I have attended before, Jennifer taught “demo-style” for much of the time but we had plenty of opportunities to help with the preparation.
 She also taught in a style that was both enjoyable and easy enough to understand for newbies like myself.
 Questions were welcome.
 The highlight, of course, was the sampling of all the food that we were helping to make.
 My favourites included the yoghurt made from coconut meat, a mango pudding made with chia seeds and a surprisingly delicious “raw” pancake.